 We are hiring!

-Qualifications: Minimum degree required is a bachelor’s degree in social work, human development and family studies or other human services related field.
-Other important qualifications include: at least two years of experience providing parent education and support in home visitation and group settings, experience working with a wide variety of families, including victims of domestic violence, experience with people in crisis, and experience and skill in developing collaborative relationships with multiple agencies.
+Qualifications: Minimum degree required is a bachelor’s degree in social work, human development and family studies, Education, Early Childhood Education or other human services related field.
+Other important qualifications include: Experience providing parent education and support in group settings, experience working with a wide variety of families, experience and skill in developing collaborative relationships with multiple agencies.

 Geri Segal earns United Way Senn Award for professional excellence!